3rdGen-Media/CoreTransport/README.md

 * Implement closures where possible to delegate response buffers back to the caller
 * Streaming downloads for consumption by an accelerated graphics pipeline

 *CoreTransport is the modular network counterpart to the CoreRender framework.
-Together, CoreTransport and CoreRender's modular C libraries embody the foundational layer of 3rdGen's proprietary render engine and cross-platform application framework, CobaltRhenium.*
+Together, CoreTransport and CoreRender's modular C libraries embody the foundational layer of 3rdGen's proprietary render engine and cross-platform application framework, Cobalt Rhenium.*

 ## Usage

 The general for establishing and consuming connections CTransport and its wrapper interface libraries is the same:

-0. Define your target (CTTarget)
+1. Define your target (CTTarget)
-1. Create a socket connection (CTConnection) + perform SSL Handshake
+2. Create a socket connection + perform SSL Handshake (CTConnection)
-2.
+3. Make a network request and asynchrously receive the response (CTCursor)
+4. Clean up the connection

 ## CTransport